zerodytrash/Simple-YouTube-Age-Restriction-Bypass/README.md

 ### Android

-**Simple YouTube Age Restriction Bypass** also works on Android with the browser version of YouTube [m.youtube.com](https://m.youtube.com).
+**Simple YouTube Age Restriction Bypass** works on Android with the browser version of YouTube [m.youtube.com](https://m.youtube.com) in combination with the [Userscript](#userscript).
 > Only a few browsers such as [Firefox](https://play.google.com/store/apps/details?id=org.mozilla.firefox) and [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser) currently support extensions.
+Tampermonkey can be installed there.

+### iOS/iPadOS

+**Simple YouTube Age Restriction Bypass** also works on iOS/iPadOS Safari with the browser version of YouTube [m.youtube.com](https://m.youtube.com) in combination with the [Userscript](#userscript).
+> You need to install the free extension [Userscripts](https://apps.apple.com/us/app/userscripts/id1463298887) for Safari from the AppStore to install the [Userscript](#userscript).

 ## Development